Punsalmaagiin Ochirbat: 1990 democratic revolution

-Presidential term
+Presidency (1990–1997)

-Although Ochirbat strongly advocated policies of rapid national revitalisation and economic reform to break the country from its socialist past and adopt capitalism by the year 2000, he had a reputation for flexibility and willingness to compromise and his persuasiveness helped diffuse confrontations and political crises in the lead up to the first free elections in June 1993.
-Nevertheless, ideological splits within the MPRP lead the party leadership to reject Ochirbat as their presidential candidate and instead nominate hardliner Lodongiin Tüdev, editor in chief of the communist newspaper Ünen.
-Sensing an opportunity, a coalition of opposition parties, including the National Democrats and Social Democratic party, nominated Ochirbat as their candidate.
-On June 6, 1993, Ochirbat soundly defeated Tudev, winning 57.8 percent of the vote to become the first president ever elected by popular vote in Mongolia.
+Although Ochirbat strongly advocated policies of rapid national revitalization and economic reform to break the country from its socialist past and adopt capitalism by the year 2000, he had a reputation for flexibility and willingness to compromise, and his persuasiveness helped diffuse confrontations and political crises in the lead up to the first presidential elections in June 1993.

+1993 presidential election

+Ideological splits within the MPRP led the party leadership to reject Ochirbat as their presidential candidate and instead nominate intelligentsia Lodongiin Tüdev, editor in chief of the party organ, Ünen (lit.
+"Truth").
+Subsequently, the opposition coalition between the Mongolian National Democratic Party and Mongolian Social Democratic Party nominated Ochirbat as their joint presidential candidate.

+On 6 June 1993, Ochirbat soundly defeated Tudev, winning 57.8 percent of the vote to become the first president ever elected by popular vote in Mongolian history.

+President of Mongolia (1993–1997)

 Ochirbat's term in office was beset by a series of political and economic crises.
 By the end of 1993, Ochirbat had become a harsh critic of government's failure to address the country's worsening economic situation.
 The country suffered food and energy shortages and high inflation.
 Ochirbat accused the government of not meeting its social welfare obligations.
 He was also critical of the Mongolian Intelligence services for failing to prevent the rise of transnational organised crime in Mongolia.
 He blamed over burdensome local and central bureaucracies for blocking faster economic improvement and called for reducing the overall size of the bureaucracy and speeding up privatization of government owned assets.
 By 1995 only 19.2% of economy had been privatised.
+He still was sceptical of privatization and thought it could hurt the poor.